132nd Legislative Session Bill Tracker

 LD 1870, An Act to Establish a Climate Superfund Cost Recovery Program to Impose Penalties on Climate Polluters

-Sponsor: Senator Stacy Brenner (Cumberland County)
+Sponsor: Sen. Stacy Brenner (D-Cumberland County)

 SUMMARY